joakko18/joakko18/README.md

 📫 You can contact me via email at: joakko_18_11@hotmail.com or at +306940702320

-⚡  Currently en European Union but I am open to work worldwide.
+⚡  Currently in European Union but I am open to work worldwide.

 Thank you for visiting my profile! 🌟